fanout/js-grip/README.md

     }
 };

-// GripPubControl can be initialized with or without an endpoint configuration.
+// Publisher can be initialized with or without an endpoint configuration.
 // Each endpoint can include optional JWT authentication info.
 // Multiple endpoints can be included in a single configuration.

-var grippub = new grip.GripPubControl({
+var grippub = new grip.Publisher({
         'control_uri': 'https://api.fanout.io/realm/<myrealm>',
         'control_iss': '<myrealm>',
         'key': Buffer.from('<myrealmkey>', 'base64')});